IC-DevOps-Career-Path/ic-devops-batch3/git-assignment-1/Rakibul Hasan - IC_STUDENT_ID/README.md

 ## What is Git?

 Git is an open-source distributed version control system.
 Unlike traditional version control systems that follow a centralized model, Git is distributed.
 This means that every developer has a complete local copy of the repository, including its entire history, making collaboration faster and more resilient to network issues.

+## Why Use Git?

+### Git brings several advantages to development, including:

+- **Version Tracking:** Git tracks changes made to the code, allowing you to access previous versions, compare changes, and revert if necessary.
+- **Collaboration:** Multiple developers can work on different parts of the codebase simultaneously, then merge their changes seamlessly.
+- **Branching and Merging:** Git’s branching model enables isolated development environments for features or fixes, which can be merged back into the main codebase after review.
+- **Backup:** Since every developer has a full copy of the repository, the risk of losing work is minimal.